Mohammadreza-Beygifard/MATLAB/Space_rendezvous/README.md

 and use non-linear MPC to control the chaser.

 In this example which is a lab activity we have modeled the plant and performed the simulation.

+By running main_HCW.m you can see the results.